Bauchi Governor Bala Breaks Silence About His Defection Rumour From PDP

 Gidado said the remark was nothing more than the “ramblings of an attention-seeker,” adding that silence might wrongly be interpreted as acceptance.

-“The statement attributed to the PRP State Secretary is not only false but a figment of the author’s imagination."
+“The statement attributed to the PRP State Secretary is not only false but a figment of the author’s imagination.

 "At no time has Governor Bala Mohammed contemplated leaving the PDP, let alone initiating any move to defect to another party,” he said.

-Bauchi Gov. remains in PDP
+Bauchi governor remains in PDP

 The aide insisted the governor remains a frontline figure in efforts to stabilise and strengthen the PDP, especially against what he described as “anti-democratic forces” trying to impose a one-party system in the country.